anocweb/apt-ex-package-manager/.amazonq/rules/coding-standards.md

 > **Note**: Detailed development patterns and conventions are documented in the Memory Bank (guidelines.md).
 This file covers project-specific standards.

+## Code Style
+- Follow PEP8 recommendations and standards
+- Use proper naming conventions (snake_case for functions/variables, PascalCase for classes)
+- Maintain consistent code formatting and style
+- Use type hints for function parameters and return values

 ## Error Handling
 - Provide user-friendly error messages
 - Log technical errors for debugging